What a strange man to be envious of a naturalist like myself, immeasurably his inferior!—Charles Darwin to J.S. Henslow, 8th May 1860

 As we have seen, although Owen was no Darwinian, he did believe in a form of evolution.
 So why has he traditionally been seen as an anti-evolutionist?

-The answer would seem to be down to his long-standing feud with Darwin’s most outspoken ally (and Bulldog), Thomas Henry Huxley.
-Throughout his distinguished career, despite being helped early on in that career by Owen, Huxley never missed an opportunity to savage Owen’s reputation.
-Different reasons have been put forward for the rivalry: some have suggested that, after initial friendliness towards Huxley, Owen began to feel threatened by the brilliant younger man; others believe that, in order to advance his career, Huxley felt he needed to slay a giant in the same field.
-The relationship certainly was not helped by Owen’s delivering lectures in Huxley’s own stronghold, the London School of Mines, and dubbing himself the local professor—for which Huxley demanded, and obtained, a retraction.
+The answer would seem to be down to his long-standing feud with Darwin’s most outspoken ally (and ‘Bulldog’), Thomas Henry Huxley.
+Throughout his distinguished career, despite having being helped early in that career by Owen, Huxley never missed an opportunity to savage Owen’s reputation.
+Different reasons have been put forward for the rivalry.
+Some have suggested that, after initial friendliness towards Huxley, Owen began to feel threatened by the brilliant younger man.
+Others believe that, in order to advance his career, Huxley felt he needed to slay a giant in the same field.
+The relationship certainly wasn’t helped by Owen’s delivering lectures in Huxley’s own stronghold, the London School of Mines, describing himself as the local professor—for which Huxley demanded, and obtained, a retraction.

 Whatever its causes, the Owen-Huxley rivalry led to one of the most famous battles in Victorian science:

-Ever since his early Hunterian career, Owen had studied the comparative anatomy of apes and man.
-Everywhere he looked, he saw the need to emphasise the differences.
+Ever since his early Hunterian career, Owen had studied the comparative anatomy of apes and humans.
+Everywhere he looked, he saw the need to emphasise their differences.
 In 1844, he wrote:

 The Chimpanzee being the highest organized quadrumanous animal and the first in the descensive scale, from Man, every difference between its anatomy and the Human exemplifies in the most instructive manner the characteristic peculiarities of the human organisation.

-By 1858, however, he had begun to acknowledge the similarities between man and ape:
+By 1857, however, he had begun to acknowledge the similarities between humans and apes:

-I cannot shut my eyes to the significance of that all-pervading similitude of structure—every tooth, every bone, strictly homologous,—which makes the determination of the difference between Homo [man] and Pithecus [orang-utan] the anatomist’s difficulty.
+I cannot shut my eyes to the significance of that all-pervading similitude of structure—every tooth, every bone, strictly homologous,—which makes the determination of the difference between Homo [humans] and Pithecus [orang-utans] the anatomist’s difficulty.

-To keep man’s special place in nature, Owen decided that he needed to concentrate on the feature universally acknowledged as most definitive of man: his unique brain.
-Thus began his great battle with Huxley over the similarity (or otherwise) of the brains of man and apes; a battle which took place during the three years immediately following the publication of On the Origin of Species, 1860–1862.
+To keep mankind’s special place in nature, Owen decided he needed to concentrate on the feature universally acknowledged as most definitive of humans: their unique brains.
+Thus began his great battle with Huxley over the similarity (or otherwise) of the brains of humans and apes.
+This battle took place during the three years immediately following the publication of On the Origin of Species, 1860–1862.

-The battle was characterised by the two great anatomists’ repeatedly making subtly different comparisons between the brains of man and the members of the order Quadrumana (apes, monkeys, lemurs, etc.).
-The very fact that the comparisons were different, however, meant that they were not engaging in a meaningful argument.
-Putting the two arguments simply, Huxley maintained that there was far less difference between the brain of man and the “highest” of the Quadrumana (at the time, believed to be the recently discovered gorilla), than between the “highest” of the Quadrumana and the “lowest” (the lemur); Owen, on the other hand, contended that there was far more difference between the brain of man and the “highest” of the Quadrumana, than between the “highest” of the Quadrumana and the next “highest”.
-These two contentions are not necessarily in disagreement—but that is not how the British public (or the contestants) appear to have seen it.
+The battle was characterised by the two great anatomists’ repeatedly making subtly different comparisons between the brains of humans and members of the order Quadrumana [apes, monkeys, lemurs, etc.].
+The very fact Huxley’s and Owen’s comparisons were subtly different, however, meant they were not engaging in a meaningful argument.
+Putting their two arguments simply, Huxley maintained there was far less difference between the brain of humans and the “highest” of the Quadrumana (at the time, believed to be the recently discovered gorilla), than between the “highest” of the Quadrumana and the “lowest” (the lemur); Owen, on the other hand, contended that there was far more difference between the brains of humans and the “highest” of the Quadrumana, than between the “highest” of the Quadrumana and the next “highest”.
+These two claims are not necessarily in disagreement—but that’s not how the British public (or the contestants) appear to have seen it.